Get to know more about the healthcare provider in Tennessee, Advanced Behavior Consultants.

-Amberley Heins is originally from Upstate New York and has a long history of serving and teaching children of all ages.
+Amberley Heins is originally from Upstate New York and has a long history of serving and teaching children and adults of all ages and abilities.
 While earning her Adolescent Education degree she spent her summers working at a camp serving children and adults with developmental disabilities.
-This had a profound effect on her career goals.
-After moving to Fort Campbell, KY, she was introduced to the field of Applied Behavior Analysis and has worked to become a professional in the field.
+This experience had a profound effect on her career goals.
+After moving to Fort Campbell, Kentucky, she was introduced to the field of Applied Behavior Analysis and has worked to become a professional in the field.
 She completed her master’s degree in psychology and started practicing as a BCBA in 2019.
-She looks forward to using this knowledge and her personal familiarity with the stress of a being part of a military family to continue to serve this community and help foster growth and learning in the children she works with.
+She looks forward to using this knowledge and her personal familiarity with the stress of a being part of a military family to continue to serve this community and help foster growth and learning in the children and young adults with whom she works.

 Kayla Wynn, M.S., BCBA

 Kayla, a native Tennessean, started her career working with children on the autism spectrum after graduating from Austin Peay State University (APSU) cum laude with a degree in Psychology and a minor in theatre arts.
 Her classes in developmental psychology and child development inspired her toward a career using science and research while working with children.
 Now, as a BCBA, she is passionate about helping children and young adults of all ages learn skills they can use throughout their entire lives to build meaningful and fulfilling relationships.
 Kayla loves her hometown of Dover, Tennessee, where she lives with her husband and stepdaughter and many close family members.
 In her spare time, Kayla also enjoys reading and playing with her many cats and chickens.